drunkard/lazycat/README.md

 Main Feature
 ------------
 It depends on system user account, and HOME directory is needed to store log files.

 Hardware config CLI style interface, which is simple, straight forward.

 Log whole ssh/telnet session into a log file.

 A lot network diagnosis tools, like {icmp,tcp,udp}-ping, {icmp,tcp,udp}-traceroute, and httping.

 Input auto completion by typing TAB.

 [And a lot planned feature in TODO]

 Required Python Modules
 -----------------------
 This program is using python2, not compatible with python3 yet.
+Because the session recording code is heavily depends on pexpect, so before I implemented my own interact code or pexpect moved to python3, it can only work with python2.

-Needed python mods beside builtins: pexpect
+Needed python mods beside builtins:

+pexpect

 Required System Commands
 ------------------------